burkeholland/quick-start/src/chapters/chapter2.md

 	viewModel.register();
 };
 ```
+NativeScript supports JavaScript modules and their implementation follows the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS).
+Using the '[require](http://wiki.commonjs.org/wiki/Modules/1.1#Module_Context)' function at the top of this file allows us to identify a module to be imported, and it returns the exported API of this module.

+Similarly, we see the variable 'exports', which is an object that the module may add its API to as it executes.

-Here we find the function 'load' to which we alluded earlier.
-This file also includes the register function which sets up the registration routine to pass through the View Model.
-Let's take a look at that View Model.
+In this file, we export the functions 'load' and 'register'.
+These functions set up the registration routine to pass through the View Model.
+We'll visit the View Model below.

 ### View Model